-GOAL 1 All students will have access to California State Standards aligned curriculum, highly qualified teachers, a broad course of study and educational supports to prepare them to be high school, college, and career ready.
-Services principally directed toward low income student groups, and targeted to the specific academic needs of our unique student population include:

-Action 1 - Intervention in school and after school in one-on-one and small group settings for low income students.

-Action 3 - Maintain a paraprofessional in every classroom to support low income students not meeting benchmarks.
+- GOAL 1 All students will have access to California State Standards aligned curriculum, highly qualified teachers, a broad course of study and educational supports to prepare them to be high school, college, and career ready.
+Services principally directed toward low income student groups, and targeted to the specific academic needs of our unique student population include: - Action 1 Intervention in school and after school in one-on-one and small group settings for low income students. - Action 2 Provides professional development for staff in specific intervention curriculum and strategies and reading and mathematics instruction for both certificated or classified staff. - Action 3 Maintain a paraprofessional in every classroom to support low income students not meeting benchmarks.